Search the site:

 Having a console without a joystick, or games, is kind of pointless.
 That’s why consoles are usually sold in bundles that include a controller, HDMI cable, games, etc.

-Xbox, for example, offers their Xbox Series X Bundle along with a wireless controller, high speed HDMI cable, and the game Forza Horizon 5 Premium Edition.
+Xbox, for example, offers their Xbox Series X Bundle along with a wireless controller, high-speed HDMI cable, and the game Forza Horizon 5 Premium Edition.

 The total price for the bundle is $559.99.

-If you take a closer look at the individual items, though, you’ll see that Forza Horizon 5 Premium Edition costs $99.99, an Xbox wireless controller is $59.99.
+If you take a closer look at the individual items, though, you’ll see that Forza Horizon 5 Premium Edition costs $99.99, and an Xbox wireless controller is $59.99.
 The console itself costs around $499.

 Ultimately, you can see how the main product (Xbox console) is boosted by the captive products.
 This way, users are drawn to purchase, knowing that they are saving money.